 On the flip side, keep in mind that those very traits need to receive sustenance in the form of physical and mental stimulation.

 A Bichon Frise Poodle Mix usually has an accommodating nature that will allow it to fit into most households.
 A family with young children will suit it perfectly; existing pets should not be a hindrance.

 Its good-natured and high-spirited personality will encourage a lot of play with your children.
 This is great because everybody benefits from such mental and physical stimulation.

 A word of caution, though: young children may get over exuberant and forget that a Bich-poo does not have the resilience of a cat; “toy-size” dogs like the Bichpoo are particularly prone to fractures when dropped from even the moderate height of a young child.

 Some Poodles are known to be somewhat high-strung and nervous.
 It is quite possible that your Bichpoo inherits more than a bit of that trait.

-So, you must focus on socialization of your puppy to preclude the potential for “nippiness”.
+So, you must focus on the socialization of your puppy to preclude the potential for “nippiness”.

 Separation anxiety can also become an issue with some individuals.

 The Bichpoo or Poochon, by definition, is a crossbreed, or hybrid.
 The cross of a purebred Bichon Frise and a purebred Poodle results in a first generation Bich-poo.